routeviews/google-cloud-storage/README.md

 5. Server infrastructure to accept the gRPC request, process the included file and provide status.
 6. Metrics to collect on the server portion of the processing (prometheus metrics)

+## FileRequest Specification.
+The following attributes should be included in the grpc FileRequest message

+ 1. name: `filename`
+    type: `string`
+    description: `The full path of the file from the rsync top directory.`
+    example1:
+     ```
+     path: rsync://archive.routeviews.org/bgpdata/2021.03/UPDATES/update.20210331.2345.bz2
+     becomes: /bgpdata/2021.03/UPDATES/updates.20210331.2345.bz2
+     ```
+    example2:
+     ```
+     path: rsync://archive.routeviews.org/route-views.amsix/bgpdata/2021.03/UPDATES/update.20210331.2345.bz2
+     becomes: /route-views.amsix/bgpdata/2021.03/UPDATES/updates.20210331.2345.bz2
+     ```
+ 2. name: `sha256`
+    type: `string`
+    description: `A sha256 checksum of the content field (The metadata already includes an md5_hash?)`
+ 3. name: `content`
+    type: `bytes`
+    description: `The actual MRT RIB or UPDATE bzipped file content, as bytes`
+ 4. name: `convert_sql`
+    type: `bool`
+    description: `Whether or not to convert the file to SQL for BigQuery. not all files uploaded show be converted`
+ 5. name: `project`
+    type: `string`
+    description: `A project name that idenifies where the data is coming from, e.g RouteViews, RIS, Isolario, etc.`

+## Metadata
+The following metadata should be retrievable during and after the grpc request has been made.
+Many of these attributes may be included from the standard set of metadata API (https://cloud.google.com/storage/docs/metadata) attributes.
+Some of these attributes overlap with FileRequest spec.
+It's unclear where this metadata will sit in relation to the actual data, or if the metadata will be searchable/filterable.

+ 1. name: `status`
+    type: `string`
+    description: `The current status of the file transfer, e.g. "None", "In Progress", "Done"`
+ 2. name: `filename`
+    type: `string`
+    description: `The filepath used in the FileRequest grpc call.`
+ 3. name: `content-type`
+    type: `string`
+    description: `The IANA media type of the file, e.g. application/octet-stream, or application/MRT?`
+ 4. name: `content-encoding`
+    type: `string`
+    description: `The encoding of file, e.g. bzip2`
+ 5. name: `updated`
+    type: `timestamp`
+    description: `The last date and time the file or metadata was update.`
+ 6. name: `project`
+    type: `string`
+    description: `The project used in the FileRequest grpc call`
+ 7. name: `collector ID`
+    type: `string`
+    description: `An identifier that can be associated with a collector, e.g. route-views.amsix`
+ 8. name: `MRT_type`
+    type: `enum`
+    description: `The type of the MRT file, e.g. RIB or UPDATE`